Cherchell: Modernity

-In turn, many ancient statues and buildings were either restored and left in Cherchell, or taken to museums in Algiers, Algeria or Paris, France for further study.
+In turn, many ancient statues and buildings were either restored and left in Cherchell, or taken to museums in Algiers or Paris, for further study.
 However, not all building projects were successful in uncovering and restoring the ancient town.
-The Roman amphitheatre was considered mostly unsalvageable and unnecessary to rebuilt.
+The Roman amphitheatre was considered mostly unsalvageable and unnecessary to rebuild.
 Its dress stones were used to the build a new French fort and barracks.
 Materials from the Hippodrome were used to build a new church.
 The steps of the Hippodrome were partly destroyed by Cardinal Charles Lavigerie in a search for the tomb of Saint Marciana.

 French occupation also brought new European settlement, to join the city's long-established communities of semi-Arabized Christians of local origin and old European merchant families, in addition to Berbers and Arab Muslims.
 Under French rule, European and Christians became a majority of the population again until World War II.

 In the immediate years before World War II, losses to the French national population from World War I, and a declining birthrate in general among Europeans kept further colonial settlement to a trickle.
 Arab and Berber populations started seeing an increase in growth.
 French-Algerian colonial officials and landowners encouraged larger numbers of surrounding Berber tribesmen to move into the surrounding region to work the farms and groves cheaply.
 In turn, more and more Berbers and Arabs moved into the city seeking employment.
 By 1930 the combined Berbo-Arab Algerian population represented nearly 40% of the city's population.

 The changing demographics within the city were disguised by the large numbers of French military personnel based there and the numbers of European tourists visiting what had become known as the Algerian Riviera.
 Additionally, during World War II, Cherchell, with its libraries, cafes, restaurants, and hotels served as a base for the United States Army and Allied War effort, hosting a summit conference between the US and UK in October 1942.

 The end of the war with its departure of Allied forces and a reduction of French naval personnel due to rebasing saw an actual decline in Europeans living in the city.
 Additionally, the general austerity of the post-war years dried up the tourism industry and caused financial stagnation and losses to the local Franco-Algerian community.
 In 1952, a census recorded that the Frenco-Algerian population had declined to 50% of the population.

-For the remaining 1950's Cherchell was only slightly caught up by the Algerian War of Independence.
+For the remaining 1950s, Cherchell was only slightly caught up by the Algerian War of Independence.
 With its large proportion of Europeans, French control and influence was strong enough to discourage all but the most daring attacks by anti-French insurgents.
 By 1966, after independence from the French, Cherchell had lost nearly half of its population and all of its Franco-Algerian population.